certat/intelmq-webinput-csv/docs/User-Guide.md

 #### extra fields

-A column assigned to the extra field will get a numbered key `data%d` with `%d` as index.
-For example, if you have two `extra` columns with the data 'foo' and 'bar' this will result in:
-`{"data0": "foo", "data1": "bar"}`

-Currently it is not possible to set the key name.
+To use a column as an extra field simply write `extra.whateveryouwant` into the column header's dropdown.
+If you have data that is already a JSON-encoded dictionary, you can set `extra` directly.